silx-kit/fabio/doc/source/getting_started.rst

 callable from Python (sometimes generated using Cython).
 This code has to be compiled for each computer architecture and offers excellent performance.
-FabIO is only dependent on the NumPy module and has extra features if two other optional python modules are available.
+FabIO is only dependent on the NumPy module and has extra features if two other optional Python modules are available.
 For reading XML files (that are used in EDNA) the Lxml module is required and the Python Image Library, PIL is needed for producing a PIL image for displaying the image